Cepheid Metallicity in the Leavitt Law (C-MetaLL) survey: IX. Metallicity dependence of Period-Wesenheit relations based on a homogeneous spectroscopic sample: Results

 \end{itemize}

 As in our previous papers, we validated the distances derived from these PWZ relations by comparing them with the 1\% precise geometric distance of the LMC derived by \citet{Pietrzynski2019}.
-To this aim, we adopted a sample of about 4500 DCEPs in the LMC having optical photometry from $Gaia$ and OGLE IV surveys as well as $J,K_S$ photometry from the Vista Magellanic Cloud survey \citet[VMC,][]{Cioni2011,Ripepi2022b} and $H$ data from \citet{Inno2016}.
+To this aim, we adopted a sample of about 4500 DCEPs in the LMC that have optical photometry from $Gaia$ and OGLE IV surveys as well as $J,K_S$ photometry from the Vista Magellanic Cloud survey \citet[VMC,][]{Cioni2011,Ripepi2022b} and $H$ data from \citet{Inno2016}.
 Similarly to the Galactic sample, we used these $H,\,V,\,I$ data to calculate the corresponding HST Wesenheit magnitudes.
-Then, we applied the derived PWZ relations to this LMC sample, adopting [Fe/H]=$-0.41$ dex \citep[][]{Romaniello2022}, thus deriving a distance modulus from each star.
-The median and scaled MAD of the resulting distance moduli distribution provide us with an estimate of the LMC distance and its dispersion, typically of the order of 0.05 mag.
-The derived LMC distances for each PWZ relation are displayed in Fig.~\ref{fig:lmcDistance}.
-Except for the WcVI, almost all the other determinations are within or very close to $1\sigma$ to the geometric distance of the LMC by \citet{Pietrzynski2019}.
-We note that the best results are provided by the WVI (OGLE) and NIR Wesenheit magnitudes.
+Then, we applied the derived PWZ relations to this LMC sample, adopting [Fe/H]=$-0.41$ dex \citep[][]{Romaniello2022}, and thus derived a distance modulus from each star.

+The median of the resulting distance moduli distribution provides us with an estimate of the LMC distance.
+The calculation of its error is discussed in Appendix~\ref{sect:lmcDistances}.
+The derived LMC distances for each PWZ relation are displayed in Fig.~\ref{fig:lmcDistance} and listed in Table~\ref{table:PWresults}.
+The resulting $\mu_{LMC}$ values are typically about 2--5\% smaller than the geometric distance by \citet{Pietrzynski2019} except for WG, which provides a $\sim$4\% farther distance.
+In any case, given the typical 5.5\% uncertainty, almost all the Wesenhit magnitudes analysed in this work provide LMC distances well within $1\sigma$ compared to the geometric distance of the LMC.
+We note that the best results are provided by the NIR Wesenheit magnitudes, especially the WVKs one.
 Overall, this validation procedure suggests that the results presented in this section are reliable.
-We consider the PWZ in Table~\ref{table:PWresults} as our baseline results.
+We consider the PWZ in Table~\ref{table:PWresults} to be our baseline results.

-\subsection{Variations from the baseline}
+\section{Variations from the baseline}

-To explore possible biases in our results, which could lead to the large metallicity dependence of the PWZ relations in the previous section, we redid the calculations by applying possible variations described in the following sections.
+To explore possible biases in our results, which could lead to the large metallicity dependence of the PWZ relations in the previous section, we re-ran the calculations by applying possible variations described in the following sections.
+In the next sections, we use the Akaike information criterion (AIC) and the Bayesian information criterion (BIC) to compare different model calculations (see Sect:~\ref{sect:aic} for a detailed definition of these quantities) that involve samples of approximately the same size.